Awards & Scholarships

 There are a number of grants and scholarships available to help MCNY students pay for college.
 Scholarships are awarded based on need, merit or a combination of both and do not require repayment.
+Both fulltime and part-time students are eligible for MCNY scholarships, however part time students receive grants/scholarships pro-rated based on the number of credits for which a student is registered below full time status; Graduate students scholarships are based on $100 of grant/scholarship per credit as of Academic Year 2024-25.

 • Students maintaining satisfactory academic progress as published in the student handbook and college website.